 This is your chance to work one-on-one with those faculty members you find have interesting research.
 Don’t know what faculty in your field do?
 No problem—seek out potential research advisors!
 Check out their faculty websites, and schedule a meeting to discuss possible research projects.
 You will find that IUP faculty have many areas of interest and are looking for dedicated students to help contribute to their field of study.

 Traditionally, the RESS program has funding to offer students, and the amounts vary by year.
-Of the approximately 30 students who participate each year, we seek to support no fewer than 15 students with at least $1,000 to help offset summer housing expenses.
+Of the approximately 30 students who participate each year, we seek to support no fewer than 15 students with at least $1,000.
+Funding support is typically awarded as a summer stipend through student payroll and functions as a student work position.
 We cannot guarantee any amount of funding to students until after the application process is complete.

 Funding is also available through departments on campus who choose to support their own students.
 At the same time you apply for the RESS program you should seek out this potential department-specific funding.